-Rosy-fingered dawn1 saw me getting up at 6am on , ready to catch the bus east from Labuanbajo to Bajawa.
-This I missed, thanks to some creative timekeeping from the hotel manager ('Oh, the bus leaves at 7.15', when it actually left at 7am).
-Still, I caught another bus, and had to change in some backwater where the bus terminal was home to as many squealing pigs as humans.
+Rosy-fingered dawn1 saw me getting up at 6am to catch the bus east from Labuanbajo to Bajawa.
+This I missed, thanks to some creative timekeeping from the hotel manager ('Oh, the bus leaves at 7.15', he said confidently, when it actually left at 7am).
+Still, I caught another bus, and instead of a direct journey, I had to change in some backwater where the bus terminal was home to as many squealing pigs as humans.

-After a nightmare ten-hour bus journey through the beautiful volcanic scenery of western Flores, I finally arrived in Bajawa with a hotel name and an extremely bruised coccyx.
-The hotel proved to be full with a package tour, but after a lengthy search through sleepy Bajawa, I managed to find a place with some help from an Israeli girl called Idit2 whom I'd bumped into on the bus.
+After a long ten-hour bus journey through the beautiful volcanic scenery of western Flores, I finally arrived in Bajawa with little more than a hotel name and an extremely bruised coccyx.
+The hotel proved to be full with a package tour, but after a lengthy search through sleepy Bajawa, I managed to find a place with some help from an Israeli girl called Idit (pronounced 'Ee-deet', not unlike an exotic form of Edith), whom I'd met on the bus.

 No, it wasn't a birthday, explained a woman who knew rudimentary English and who was sitting between Idit and myself.
-Exactly what it was, though, remained a mystery: there was a cake, with the boy's name emblazoned on it, and people kept giving him envelopes containing, I supposed from the way he eyed their contents, money.
-Confused, Idit and I accepted the invitation to have a little food, so we did, only taking a very little from the various scrumptious dishes laid out on the table.
+Exactly what it was, though, remained a mystery; there was a cake, with the boy's name emblazoned on it, and people kept giving him envelopes containing money (or so I supposed from the way he eyed their contents).
+Confused, Idit and I accepted the invitation to have a little food, so we did, being careful to take only a very little from the various scrumptious dishes laid out on the table.

-After some very basic small talk, not helped by me leaving my phrase book back at the hotel, our woman guide suggested we go to another party.
+After some very basic small talk, not helped by me leaving my phrase book back at the hotel, the woman suggested we go to another party.
 Another?
-Well, why not: either these Bajawans were crazy, or we were a party to a party the likes of which we'd never seen.
+Well, why not; either these Bajawans were crazy, or we were a party to a party the likes of which we'd never seen.
 If Bajawa was going to go ballistic, I sure wanted in on the action.

-My next mission was to try to find a ticket to Moni for the morning, an impossible task on a Sunday evening, when everyone was out revelling in each other's houses.
-I tracked down the bus office with the help of a local, and found out that tickets weren't available any more, and that I would have to get up early and get to the bus terminal to ensure a lift: bugger.
-Normally the buses in Flores will pick you up from your hotel, but only if you have a ticket, and the bus terminal was a good few kilometres out of town.
+My next mission was to try to find a ticket to Moni for the morning, an impossible task on a Sunday evening, especially when everyone was out revelling in each other's houses.
+I tracked down the bus office with the help of a local, and found out that tickets weren't available any more, and that I would have to get up early and get to the bus terminal to ensure a lift.
+This was a bit of a pain: normally the buses in Flores will pick you up from your hotel, but only if you have a ticket, and the bus terminal was a good few kilometres out of town.

 But I should have remembered the first law of Indonesian transport: if you stand around for long enough looking like a lost tourist, then someone will come along and coerce you onto their bus, a good prospect if it's going your way, an expensive inconvenience if it's not.
 I got up early on Monday – 5.30am, to be precise – and wandered into town, slowly making my way to the bemo station, where I hoped to catch a bemo to the bus terminal.
 That's when I heard a voice.

 Bus hawkers are an astounding breed.
-They sniff out potential bus travellers with an enthusiasm that borders on the amphetamine, and a tourist is as magnetic to them as a bag of flour is to a cocaine addict.
+They sniff out potential bus travellers with an enthusiasm that borders on the rabid, and spotting tourists seems to make them even more enthusiastic.
 Hanging out of the back door of the bus, holding on by fingertips and cigarette butts as it careens round another hairpin, they shout at any vaguely sentient being, 'Maumere!
 Moni!
 MauMERE!
 MoNI!
 MAUMERE!
 MONI!
 MAUMEREMONIIIII!'
 Presumably they employ the same logic that the British abroad use when trying to make themselves understood in a foreign language: shout; shout louder; and if they still don't want to get onto your bus, try to persuade them by screaming the destination at a lung-ripping intensity, and this time with feeling.
-It works: sometimes you wonder if the people on the bus actually meant to go to Maumere, or whether they simply popped down the shop for some eggs, and ended up being cajoled into a journey to some mythical far-off land.
-It would help explain the wonderfully surreal nature of the Indonesian bus system.
+It works; sometimes you wonder if the people on the bus actually meant to go to Maumere, or whether they simply popped down the shop for some eggs, and ended up being cajoled into a journey to some mythical far-off land.
+At least, that would help explain the wonderfully surreal nature of the Indonesian bus system...

 1 A quotation from Homer, not a lesbian porno movie.
 Not to be confused with being up at the crack of dawn, either, which is quite a different experience.